 "We had been told about the possible complications after a VAD," says Ivan.
 The risks included clots, and Isaac needed one suctioned the very next day after surgery.
 Dr. Davies had told Ivan and Amanda that there was a minimal chance Isaac's heart might recover, but that the goal was to get him in a good place for a transplant.

-However, when David Sutcliffe, M.D., did an echo to examine Isaac's heart a week after the surgery, he saw something unexpected – there was movement in Isaac's left ventricle.
+However, when they had an echo to examine Isaac's heart a week after the surgery, they saw something unexpected – there was movement in Isaac's left ventricle.

 They were thrilled for a sign of recovery, but Isaac continued to face serious challenges.
 He required a feeding tube, antibiotics for an infection, blood transfusions and more intervention for blood clots – "It seemed to be a domino effect of health challenges," remembers Ivan.